dpsanders/6.S083_fall_2019/README.md

 ### Evaluation

 *   5 problem sets, 20% each.
 Lowest score dropped.

+*   To pass, you must submit at least 4 problem sets with passing grades

 *   No final exam

 Problem sets consist of coding and will be submitted online.